vehicle-lang/tutorial/chapter-4/chapter-code/README.md

+# Training the Vanilla classifier and Checking its robustness

+Let us first train a Vanilla classifier, similar to the one that was used to produce the onnx file in Chapter 3.

 # Running the property-driven training example

 The data sets are described in the [chapter README](../README.md) — they are the same